 NBA Finals MVP Odds: The Favorites

 Remember, any bet in the NBA Finals MVP odds is essentially a parlay, as the award is typically only given to a player from the championship team.
 The last player to be awarded NBA Finals MVP from the losing team was Jerry West, way back in 1969.
-Be sure to check our daily NBA expert picks for an up to date look on the latest NBA news as the playoffs progress.
+Be sure to check our daily NBA expert picks for an up-to-date look at the latest NBA news and odds as the playoffs progress.

 There are few superlatives left to describe the soon-to-be three-time NBA MVP.
 Nikola Jokic is truly one of a kind.

-The unicorn 7' center quarterbacks the Association's most unstoppable offense, while scoring with insane efficiency from anywhere on the hardwood.
-He's averaged 26.4 points, 12.4 rebounds and 9 assists per game this season on a true shooting percentage of 65%.
+The unicorn 7' center quarterbacks the Association's most unstoppable offense while scoring with insane efficiency from anywhere on the hardwood.
+He's averaged an uncanny 28.2 points, 16.4 rebounds and 9.8 assists through five postseason games while shooting nearly 60% from the field.

-Few teams have the size and firepower to slow down Jokic and his ever evolving cast of sidekicks.
-Batman isn't coming to save the Western Conference.
-Laying some coin on the Joker to win MVP at +320 may be the best bet on the NBA odds board.
+Few teams have the size and firepower to slow down Jokic and his ever-evolving cast of sidekicks.
+Batman isn't coming to save the Western Conference, and even the King, Lebron James, is just 1-8 over the past two postseasons against the Joker.

 As one of my favorite bets to win NBA MVP this season, Shai Gilgeous-Alexander has exceeded expectations.
 The Hamilton, Ontario native put 30.1 points, 5.5 rebounds and 6.2 assists while leading one of the youngest teams in league history to the top seed in the Western Conference.